semgrep/semgrep-docs/docs/contributing/adding-a-language.md

 Avoiding parsing conflicts is the trickiest part.
 Asking for help is encouraged.

-💡 A note on JavaScript syntax that's heavily used to define and extend
+💡 A note on the JavaScript syntax that's heavily used to define and extend
 grammars:

 When possible, we prefer the shorthand notation for anonymous functions